rust-lang/rfcs/text/0000-http-index.md

 # Drawbacks
 [drawbacks]: #drawbacks

 * A basic solution, without the incremental changelog, needs more requests and has higher latency to update the index.
 With the help of the incremental changelog, this is largely mitigated.
+For GitHub-hosted indexes Cargo has a fast path that checks in GitHub API whether the master branch has changed.
+With the changelog file, the same fast path can be implemented by making a conditional HTTP request for the changelog file (i.e. checking `ETag` or `Last-Modified`).
 * Performant implementation of this solution depends on making many small requests in parallel.
 This in practice requires HTTP/2 support on the server.
 * It's uncertain if GitHub pages can handle this many files and the amount of traffic they generate, so the index may need to be hosted elsewhere.
 * Since alternative registries are stable, the git-based protocol is stable, and can't be removed.